What Makes Great Course Joining Instructions In 2021?

 Your delegate books onto a training course, what’s next?
 You send them an email to confirm their booking with details of the course date and venue along with joining instructions.
 This creates the basis of your training course and sets their expectations so it is important that you make a stand-out impression.
 This post explores some of the ways that you can improve your joining instructions and what you need to include.

 Joining instructions are part and parcel of booking a training course.
-This post provides a checklist of the basics you need to include in your joining instructions for delegates as well as ways to go that extra mile.
+This guide includes a checklist of the basics you need to include in your joining instructions for delegates, as well as ways to go that extra mile.

 The checklist below ensures that you don't miss any of the essentials.

 Of course, the details of the venue have to be clearly stated.
 This includes the full address and postcode of the training venue.
 Although this seems like a simple requirement, it can often be forgotten.

 Information about the venue should also include details of the training room or building where they should register when they arrive.

 It is also good practice to include a map of the venue, providing details of parking arrangements or local transport hubs such as train stations or bus stops.
 This will be extremely useful for those delegates who are not familiar with the local area.

 This information saves a lot of time for both trainers and delegates in trying to find the location.

 Providing an overview of the course is a great way to set realistic expectations within joining instructions.
 Let delegates know what they will learn and what topics the course will cover.
 If the course spans over more than one session, then it might be a good idea to let them know what to expect in future courses.
 This could excite them for upcoming sessions and keep them engaged.
 This also gives delegates the opportunity to set personal targets and ensure that the trainer can help them achieve these goals.